 BEHIND THE SCENES

 Andrea D’Agosto is a Los Angeles-based lifestyle photographer and artist.
 She grew up in a small town in Wisconsin working in her family’s restaurants where food presentation and family recipes sparked her interest.
 After attending school in Madison Wisconsin, she moved west to Los Angeles.
 Since then Andrea has been photographing some of the best and most well-known restaurants in Southern California including Spago, CUT, Bestia, Tar & Roses, Rustic Canyon, Alma, Din Tai Fung, Salt’s Cure, Under Belly, Hinoki and the Bird, Little Fork and Willie Jane.
-Andrea shot the rustic Bernhard Mairinger photos for Art Culinaire 111, Matthew Kenney in Issue 112, Niki Nakayama at n/naka for Issue 115, Della Gossett in Issue 125, and the feature on Tristan Aitchison at Providence, whose dish adorns the cover.
+Andrea’s work has appeared on countless Art Culinaire covers.
+A few of our favorites include 126 (Tristan Aitchison of Providence), 150 (Niki Nakayama of n/Naka), 153 (Josiah Citrin of Melisse), and 155 (Aitor Zabala of Somni).

 + Check out Andrea’s website